nikitavoloboev/data/health/nutrition/supplements.md

 From these, Magnesium & Vitamin D3 are the more important supplements.

-I try to minimize the number of things my body has to process to bare essentials.
+I try to minimize the number of things my body has to process to bare essentials so more often than not I don't take any supplements.
 I maximize the quality of food I eat by eating [natural whole food plant based food](foods.md).
 I also fast but not routinely.

+And I enjoy taking [psychedelics](../../drugs/psychedelics/psychedelics.md) once in few months.
+Tryptamines being my favorite.

 ## Interesting